Stromic/deagleLogs/README.md

 I wouldn't use this as example code for learning as it's pretty bad and I didn't really know proper programming practices when I made it.

+## This addon probably doesn't work anymore but it can start working with a bit of editing.

 ------------

 CONFIG LOCATION = dlogs/lua/deaglelogs/config/config.lua